IFIT - more information

 Can funding be received from other sources?

-While the IFIT program has the capacity to fund up to 50% of total project costs, preference will be given to projects demonstrating a high proportion of total project costs leveraged from industry partners and/or provinces (rather than other federal partners/programs) and projects demonstrating secure/confirmed partnerships.
+While the IFIT program has the capacity to fund up to 50% of total project costs, preference will be given to projects demonstrating a high proportion of total project costs leveraged from industry partners (rather than other government funding) and projects demonstrating secure/confirmed partnerships.

 The total Canadian government assistance (federal, provincial/territorial and municipal) will not exceed 100% of the total project costs.
 Historically, the average IFIT contribution was approximately 35%.

 Payments will be made upon receipt of documentation as defined in the contribution agreements, which has been signed by the applicant and Natural Resources Canada (NRCan).
 Payments are generally made on a quarterly basis with a predefined amount withheld until project completion.

 Final payment will not be made until all agreed-upon project activities have been completed by a proponent and are deemed acceptable by NRCan.